pncoelho/azure-development-box/README.md

 #### Commit Structure

-To keep things simple, all commits in this repo will follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
+To keep things simple, all commits in this repo will follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard, basing the available *commit types* on the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

-#### Commit Validation
+#### Commit Validation - Pre-commit

 To ensure commits follow the [standard listed above](#commit-structure), we employ [pre-commit](https://pre-commit.com/) with [Commitizen](https://commitizen-tools.github.io/commitizen/) as a plugin.